Home

 The crisis ended shortly after officers used keys from a janitor to open the classroom door, entered the room and shot and killed Ramos.

-Arredondo could not be reached for comment Friday, and Uvalde officers have been stationed exterior his dwelling, however they might not say why.
+Arredondo could not be reached for comment Friday, and Uvalde officers had been stationed outdoors his residence, however they would not say why.

-Maria Haberfeld, a professor at John Jay School of Felony Justice in New York, stated the police department’s policies, procedures and training shall be scrutinized to see whether the officers on the ground in Uvalde adopted them.
+Maria Haberfeld, a professor at John Jay School of Criminal Justice in New York, mentioned the police division’s insurance policies, procedures and coaching will be scrutinized to see whether the officers on the ground in Uvalde followed them.

-However Jorge Colina, a former Miami police chief, needs to know extra about what was going by way of the minds of the officers inside the varsity because the chief told them to wait within the corridor.
+However Jorge Colina, a former Miami police chief, needs to know extra about what was going through the minds of the officers inside the school because the chief informed them to attend within the corridor.

 Associated Press writers Jim Vertuno in Uvalde, Texas; Jake Bleiberg in Dallas; Terry Spencer in Fort Lauderdale, Florida; Mike Balsamo in Washington, D.C.; and Jennifer McDermott in Providence, Rhode Island, contributed to this report.